antonmaenpaa/qte-test/README.md

 ### `npm install`

-... and to start server use:
+... and to start app use:
 ### `npm start`